Putting Living Wages to Work for Poverty Reduction

 What’s Next

-For Momentum, the Living Wage Pilot is more than just a program.
+Momentum sees the Living Wage Pilot as more than just a program.
 It’s a model that shows that when local business owners are given the tools, data, and community they need, they can lead meaningful change from the ground up.
 It’s a reminder of what’s possible when values meet action.

-We can’t wait to build on this effort, expanding living wage support across Calgary’s business community and beyond.
+Momentum is looking forward to building on this effort, expanding living wage support across Calgary’s business community and beyond.

-Learn more about Be Local and the work we do by visiting our website.
+Learn more about Be Local and the work they do by visiting their website.